Technion236272/2022a-BalanceMe/docs/overview.md

 * [ ] login_utils- functions which are used for authentication, such as login and signing up via different providers.
 * [ ] types- enumerations and typedefs for complex types such as callbacks, authentication status, currency, etc.
 * [ ] utils- functions which are used in multiple files such as navigation and validators.
+* [ ] dispatcher- a list of methods which need to be listened to and modify the app's consumers
+* [ ] rate_us- a widget which allows a user to rate the app on Google play, as well as add a description.

 ##assets
 > this folder contains static images
 > which we display in the app